Rudraksh2003/Javascript-for-beginer-/README.md

 # JavaScript Mastery: Frontend and Backend (Node.js & Express.js)

 ## Introduction to JavaScript
 JavaScript is a high-level, versatile programming language primarily used for creating dynamic, interactive web applications.
 It runs on both the client-side (in the browser) and server-side (via Node.js).
+Unlike other languages, JavaScript’s event-driven, non-blocking architecture makes it particularly suited for creating real-time applications such as chat apps or live dashboards.

 ### Why Learn JavaScript?
 - **Universal**: Runs everywhere.